sjtu-jq/Image-registration/README.md

 ## Getting Started

 Just Click file **cp_Main.m** to select a pair of infrared and visible images and then the registration process will start.
-You can change some optional parameter values to obtain a better result than the default, such as parameters in **cp_registration**.
+You can change some optional parameters to achieve better registration result than the default, such as parameters in function **cp_registration.m**.

 ## Contribution